Abneyus/ModSync/README.md

 ## Isn't this basically Dropbox/Google Drive/ownCloud, but worse?
 Yes.

+## Deprecated

-## Why are you including some strange FTP library?
+~~Why are you including some strange FTP library?
 Because there is a bug in the python provided FTP library where it wont work with Microsoft FTP servers with SSL.
-[See](http://www.sami-lehtinen.net/blog/python-32-ms-ftps-ssl-tls-lockup-fix), I basically just implemented that guy's fix.
+[See](http://www.sami-lehtinen.net/blog/python-32-ms-ftps-ssl-tls-lockup-fix), I basically just implemented that guy's fix.~~